Measurement-induced transitions for interacting fermions: Numerical analysis

 To control the accuracy of our MPS-TDVP simulations, we used several complementary approaches.
 First, as mentioned above, we benchmarked the simulations for relatively small systems by comparing them to the ED results.
 Second, we performed a comparison to exact results obtained by means of time-evolved Green's functions in the absence of interaction (cf. Appendix~\ref{sec:appendix:WL-BDI-vs-AIII}), in which case the exact calculation can be carried out in the whole range of length used in our simulations \cite{Poboiko2023a}.
 Third, as also explained above, we verified the accuracy by performing simulations with different bond dimensions \(\chi_{\max}\).
+The saturation with respect to the bond dimension is illustrated in Fig.~\ref{fig:entE:bonddim} of Appendix~\ref{sec:appendix:numerical-details} for the case of the largest entanglement in our simulations (largest system size, $L=72$, strongest interaction, $V=1$, and smallest $\gamma=0.3$).
 Finally, to optimize our simulations, we used a variant of the TDVP algorithm that allows one to keep all bond dimensions variable throughout the simulation in an efficient way~\cite{cbe_dmrg,cbe_tdvp,comment_on_cbe}, see Appendix~\ref{sec:appendix:numerical-details} for details.

 While our analytical theory was developed for a weak interaction (small $V$), the interaction-induced length $\ell_{\rm int}$ is parametrically large in this case, see Eq.~\eqref{eq:l-int}, which makes it very difficult to study interaction-induced effects numerically.
 For this reason, we perform simulations for quite strong interaction, choosing two values, $V=0.5$ and $V=1$.